tencentyun/intlcloud-documents/yehe_doc/视频服务/云直播/控制台指南/域名添加/配置域名 CNAME_intl_en.md

-Once you add a domain name in the CSS console, the system will automatically assign it a CNAME domain name (suffixed with `.liveplay.myqcloud.com`), which can be viewed in **[Domain Management](https://console.cloud.tencent.com/live/domainmanage)**.
+Once you add a domain name in the CSS console, the system will automatically assign it a CNAME domain name (suffixed with `.tlivecdn.com`), which can be viewed in **[Domain Management](https://console.cloud.tencent.com/live/domainmanage)**.
 It cannot be accessed before you complete the CNAME configuration at your DNS service provider.
-After the configuration takes effect, you can use CSS service.
+After the configuration takes effect, you can use the CSS service.

-Notes
+## Note
 - CNAME resolution is required for both playback domain name and push domain name.
 - Please configure a CNAME record at your DNS service provider.
 For detailed directions, please consult your service provider.
 - The CNAME configuration will take effect in about 15 minutes.
 If you set multiple layers of CNAME, CSS cannot effectively monitor the resolution result.
 The CNAME configuration is successful if the CNAME domain name is accessible.
-- If the CNAME configuration fails to take effect after a prolonged time, please see [Domain Configuration](https://intl.cloud.tencent.com/document/product/267/32478).
+- If the CNAME configuration fails to take effect after a prolonged time, see [Domain Configuration](https://intl.cloud.tencent.com/document/product/267/32478).

 ## Prerequisites
-- You have prepared a domain name.
+- You have applied for a domain name at [Tencent Cloud Domains](https://dnspod.cloud.tencent.com/?from=qcloudProductDns).
 - You have successfully [added a domain name](https://intl.cloud.tencent.com/document/product/267/35970) on the **[Domain Management](https://console.cloud.tencent.com/live/domainmanage)** page in the CSS console, and the CNAME address status of the domain name is ![](https://main.qcloudimg.com/raw/ed1ac2f8541f629814a3f2420b1eb79c.png) (CNAME not configured).